 Producer

-Hallie Cordingley is a junior at Boston University from Littleton, Massachusetts studying Environmental Analysis and Policy and Economics.
-She is a Producer for The Sweaty Penguin, researching/writing/fact checking episodes, managing the website, and working on audience engagement and educational outreach, among other tasks.
-Hallie also works on the executive team as a secretary for Boston University’s Sustainable Ocean Alliance chapter.
-She has worked on science communication at the Hubbard Brook Research Foundation, learning how to effectively communicate climate change to different audiences.
-She has interned with iUNU agtech, helping to launch a campaign for congressional funding to put greenhouse technologies in urban communities.
-She has also worked on CropTalk, a podcast discussing integrative pest management.
-Hallie has a passion for applying her environmental skills in the agricultural sector, and the intersection between economies and our planet.
+Hallie Cordingley is a Senior at Boston University from Littleton, Massachusetts obtaining a B.A. in Environmental Analysis and Policy and a B.A. in Economics.
+She is a Producer for The Sweaty Penguin, researching/writing/fact checking episodes, managing the news and social media team, and working on audience engagement and educational outreach, among other tasks.
+Hallie writes for Boston University’s The Emerald Review, a student-led environmental newspaper.
+She serves as the President of Boston University’s Sustainable Ocean Alliance Chapter, and interns at Visualizing Energy, a platform that makes energy data understandable to a wider audience.
+She has worked on science communication at the Hubbard Brook Research Foundation, learning how to effectively communicate climate change.
+In the past, she interned with both iUNU agtech, helping gain funding for greenhouse technologies in urban communities, and CropTalk, a podcast discussing integrative pest management.
+Hallie has a passion for applying her environmental skills in the agricultural and energy sectors, and the intersection between economies and our planet.

 Owen Reith